Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-Living with drugs, getting to know them, controlling their use, limiting the risks of misuse.
-These are the conclusions that we can draw from the reading of this collective work, resulting from the seminar held at the EHESS in Paris during the years 2015-2017.
+Living with Drugs explores topics surrounding their control, use and risk of misuse.
+The conclusions in this book are drawn from the seminar held at the EHESS in Paris during the years 2015-2017.
 It involved anthropologists, sociologists, historians, philosophers, economists, lawyers, doctors, psychiatrists, health center workers, community activists, users and former drug users.
 The seminar, like the resulting book, is based on a transversal approach to disciplines, space and time, and a confluence of academic, practical and experiential knowledge.

-- The aim of Living with Drugs is to state the progress of French research and public debates on French and international drug policy
+- Details the progress of French research and public debates on French and international drug policy

-- Confrontation of human and social sciences expertise and expertise from the field, health professionals and activists
+- Includes the input of human and social sciences and the expertise of health professionals and activists

 Researchers and students in human and social sciences; researchers, practitioners and activists in the field of drugs; political and administrative decision-makers and activists on drug policy, legalization of cannabis, HIV, Human Rights, self-help organization prevention.
 The broad public directly or indirectly concerned by the drug issue